copiates/Top-G/README.md

 ■ The libraries and frameworks used:

-The libraries used are:
+The libraries used are: pandas ,sklearn ,xgboost ,seaborn and matplotlib.
-1.pandas
-2.sklearn
-3.xgboost
-4.seaborn
-5.matplotlib

 The frameworks we used is streamlit.